 A copy of the decision will be placed in the student’s file.

-Confidentiality of the Academic and Professional Performance Review:
+CONFIDENTIALITY OF THE ACADEMIC PERFORMANCE REVIEW

 All procedures related to the performance review must be carried out in a manner that protects the student’s right to privacy related to information about their academic records and performance.